Mengfan-Zhang/R-graphic-code/README.md

 # R-graphic-code
-These codes are about normal graph used in experimental biomedical data
+These codes are suitable to be used in plotting graph of experimental biomedical data by R.